mlangmuir/the-shoestring-traveller/README.md

 # The Shoestring Traveller

+For my final project for the Diploma of Full-Stack Web Development at Concordia University, I created a travel website where I share the amazing experiences I have had travelling the world, as well as advice on how to travel on a shoestring budget.

+The project demonstrates the knowledge that I acquired through this full-stack program.
+It uses React.js on the frontend, Node.js on the backend and MongoDB as its database.
+I also implemented some APIs to the project, such as Auth0 for the sign in component and EmailJS, which allows me to receive emails with form data from the Contact page.

+The website is currently deployed at the following link: https://theshoestringtraveller.matthewlangmuir.com/

 ### Development mode:

 #### Frontend:
-- cd client
-- yarn start
+- In the terminal, enter `cd client`, `yarn`, and then `yarn start`.

 #### Backend:
-- cd server
-- nodemon
+- `cd server` to enter the backend directory.
+Install the following dependencies with `yarn add`: mongodb, express, nodemon and morgan.
+Run the proxy by entering `nodemon` in the terminal.

 #### Batch import:
 - node << drag batchImport.js here >>
-- If articles is deleted and re-imported to Mongo, must recreate text index with following object for search bar to work: { "title": "text" }
+- Go to articles collection in MongoDB and create text index with following object: { "title": "text" }

 ### Production mode:

 #### Frontend:
-- cd client
-- yarn start
+- Same as development mode.

 #### Backend:
-cd server
-NODE_ENV=production yarn start
+- cd server, NODE_ENV=production yarn start

 <img width="1440" alt="Screen Shot 2022-09-15 at 9 48 10 PM" src="https://user-images.githubusercontent.com/96800876/190558761-6392c6ff-285e-4f73-965d-a11b0f1163ec.png">